The Tombs of Atuan

-The Tombs of Atuan /ˈætuːɑːn/ is a fantasy novel by the American author Ursula K. Le Guin, first published in the Winter 1970 issue of Worlds of Fantasy, and published as a book by Atheneum Books in 1971.
+The Tombs of Atuan /ˈætuːɑːn/ is a fantasy novel by the American author Ursula K. Le Guin, first published in the Winter 1970 issue of Worlds of Fantasy magazine, and published as a book by Atheneum Books in 1971.
 It is the second book in the Earthsea series after A Wizard of Earthsea (1969).
 The Tombs of Atuan was a Newbery Honor Book in 1972.

 Set in the fictional world of Earthsea, The Tombs of Atuan follows the story of Tenar, a young girl born in the Kargish empire, who is taken while still a child to be the high priestess to the "Nameless Ones" at the Tombs of Atuan.
 Her existence at the Tombs is a lonely one, deepened by the isolation of being the highest ranking priestess.
-Her world is disrupted by the arrival of Ged, the protagonist of A Wizard of Earthsea, who seeks to steal the half of a talisman buried in the treasury of the Tombs.
-Tenar traps him in the labyrinth under the Tombs, but then rebels against her teaching and keeps him alive.
-Through him she learns more of the outside world, and begins to question her faith in the Nameless Ones and her place at the Tombs.
+Her world is disrupted by the arrival of Ged, the protagonist of A Wizard of Earthsea, who seeks to steal the half of a talisman that is buried in the treasury of the Tombs.
+Tenar traps him in the labyrinth under the Tombs, but she then rebels against her teaching and keeps him alive.
+Through him she learns more about the outside world, and she begins to question her faith in the Nameless Ones and her place at the Tombs.